-The Tennessee Board of Nursing requires students to complete the PN program within a two year time frame from the original start date.
-This has to be taken into consideration when students reapply and request advanced placement.
+The Tennessee Board of Nursing requires students to complete the PN program within a twoyear period from the original start date.
+This must be considered when students reapply and request advanced placement.

 EMERGENCY HEALTH CARE POLICY

 First Aid and supportive treatment will be provided in the event of an accidental injury or sudden illness while in the clinical facility, however, it will be at the expense of the student.
 Each student is responsible for his/her medical expenses for services rendered.